Rice Methane Action Alliance (RMA)

 The Challenge

+Conventionally flooded rice fields are a major contributor to global methane emissions, responsible for an estimated 12% of global methane releases.
 These emissions stem from anaerobic decomposition processes in waterlogged fields and are shaped by a complex interplay of water management practices, organic inputs, soil composition, and climatic conditions.

-Reducing methane emissions from rice cultivation constitutes one of the most strategic and immediate levers for climate action within the agricultural sector, while simultaneously delivering a host of environmental and socio-economic co-benefits.
+Because methane is both potent and short-lived in the atmosphere, reducing methane emissions from rice cultivation constitutes one of the most strategic and immediate levers for climate action within the agricultural sector, while simultaneously delivering a host of environmental and socio-economic co-benefits.

 The Business Case